sourav-ganguly/sourav-ganguly.github.io/_posts/2021-4-25-asynchronous-programming-swift.markdown

 To perform asynchronous operations in Dart, you can use the Future class and the async and await keywords.

 ### Future
+Future is like a reciept that it will get a value in the future.
 A future represents the result of an asynchronous operation.
 It has two states, completed and uncompleted.
 A future is uncomplete before the function's asynchronous operation finishes.
 If the asynchronous operation succeeds, the future completes with a value, otherwise future completes with an error.

 ### async & await
 To declare a function asyncronous, use *async* keyword before the function body.